-The main purpose of this volume is to disseminate knowledge and motivate our students to perform better, as we are overwhelmed by their response after publication of the first, second & third editions.
-Thus, we are delighted to inform our students about the e-distribution of the fourth edition of our 'Work book'.
+The main purpose of this volume is to disseminate knowledge and motivate our students to perform better, as we are overwhelmed by their response after publication of the earlier editions.
+Thus, we are delighted to inform our students about the e-distribution of the current edition of our 'Work book'.